erlang/erlang-org/_posts/2022-04-20-faster-rand.md

-In the [Measurement results] at the end of this text, it shows that generating a good quality random number using the `rand` module's default algorithm is done in 43 ns.
+In the [Measurement results] at the end of this text, it shows that generating a good quality random number using the `rand` module's default algorithm is done in 45 ns.

-Generating a number as fast as possible (`rand:mwc59/1`) can be done in just above 3 ns, but that algorithm has not got good statistical quality by today's standards.
-See section [PRNG tests].
+Generating a number as fast as possible (`rand:mwc59/1`) can be done in less than 4 ns, but that algorithm has problems with the statistical quality.
+See section [PRNG tests] and [Implementing a PRNG].

 Using a good quality algorithm instead (`rand:exsp_next/1`) takes 16 ns, if you can store the generator's state in a loop variable.